Tyrowo/tyro_work/README.md

 done - make background set to gray so that while background is loading it isn't blank white done - -- it's not on index, because that's only the splash screen after that it's the scaffold background

 done - set body of main page to be gray until image finishes loading done - set up redirect for tyrowo.com and tyrowo.work to go to tyro.work

+done - pics are a little small, maybe could make them more responsive and/or based on how many in wrap -- pass in wrap # of children to set proportion of the screen it should take up -- 100% of deviceWidth / (n + 1)

+done - precache didn't seem to fix the loading issues? maybe it improved though done - -- awaiting the precache calls improved loading dramatically

+## Phase 5 - Improvements
+done - Convert all the background images from .pngs to .jpgs for better loading times

 investigate this concept of deploying to webassembly instead of javascript. (build web --wasm) Since this is a simple page maybe web assembly would be able to improve performance?
 If it has a shorter boot up time then hell yeah. https://docs.flutter.dev/platform-integration/web/wasm